Safeties Comparison Guide

 Safeties can only protect you so far.
 Even with safeties, you need to practice smart lifting to steer clear of injury.
 Here are some other ways to keep safe in the gym:

 Warm up.
 Don’t just climb under a heavy load without preparing your body.
-Do some mobility drills, active stretching (that’s movement + stretching, not just sitting into a static stretch), and light movement to get the blood pumping, and then incrementally add resistance until you reach your working weight.
+Do some mobility drills, active stretching (movement + stretching, not just static), and light movement to get the blood pumping, then incrementally add resistance until you reach your working weight.

 Practice good form.
 Form is more important than the weight on the bar.
 Don’t lift for your ego or the 'gram.
-It doesn’t matter how much weight you can lift if you can’t lift it with correct form and end up getting hurt.
+It doesn’t matter how much weight you can lift if you end up getting hurt.
 If you aren’t sure how to perform an exercise properly, ask for help or hire a trainer.

 Ask for a spot.
 Safeties are great if you are lifting alone, but if you are planning on maxing out, it’s better yet to lift with safeties and a human spotter.
-They can help watch your form, too (and vouch for your PR if your camera fails).
+They can help watch your form, too.

 Take a rest.
 Rest days are important for muscle repair – and they can help reduce the risk of overuse injury.